-Jewelry and accessories worn by students should enhance the College's standards.
+Jewelry and accessories worn by students should enhance the University's standards.

 - a.
-Students in clinical areas may wear a watch; one necklace; one bracelet (per wrist).
+Students in clinical areas may wear a watch, one necklace; one bracelet (per wrist).
 Jewelry should be worn with discretion, not large or excessive.
-Chains should not be long enough to touch patient.
+Chains should not be long enough to touch a patient.
 No more than two rings per hand (wedding/engagement band combinations count as one ring). - b.
 No more than 2 earrings may be worn in each ear.
 No large or dangling earrings.
 Hoops must be small (no larger than a dime in diameter).
 Any other areas of the body that are pierced must not have pierced jewelry that is visible.
 A pierced tongue is not permitted at the clinical site. - c.
 Clinical Coordinator or management at a clinical site reserves the right to rule on visible tattoos. - d.
-While in clinical, a College identification badge must be worn on the shoulder area of the upper torso at all times.
+While in clinical, a University identification badge must be worn on the shoulder area of the upper torso at all times.
 The student's picture and name must be clearly visible to the patient, public, and clinical staff.
 No other identification, pins, etc. may be attached to the identification badge.
-Students are not permitted to wear lanyards. - Medical Laboratory Science Student Uniforms - a.
-A white lab coat with the college's logo properly affixed to the left sleeve must always be available in the clinical area.
+Students may not be able to wear lanyards depending on the clinical site regulations. - Medical Laboratory Science Student Uniforms - a.
+A white lab coat with the university's logo properly affixed to the left sleeve must always be available in the clinical area.
 The coat should be at least hip length, able to be buttoned, and long enough to cover the bottom of the upper garment. - b.
 Appropriate self-purchased galaxy blue scrub clothes may be worn.
-All scrub tops must have the college's logo properly affixed to the left sleeve. - c.
+All scrub tops must have the University's logo properly affixed to the left sleeve. - c.
 Clean mostly white athletic shoes with white laces may be worn (logo/stripe permissible). - d.
-Each student should take the following materials to clinical rotation: white lab coat, pocket size notebook and pen, student ID badge (worn at all times in clinical), appropriate classroom textbook and lecture notes.
+Each student should take the following materials to clinical rotation: white lab coat, pocket size notebook and pen, student ID badge (always worn in clinical), appropriate classroom textbook and lecture notes.